On exploring the potential of quantum auto-encoder for learning quantum systems: QAE-based fidelity estimator

-\item The quantum state tomography techniques \cite{nielsen2010quantum} are applied to $\sigma^{(T)}$ with size $2^K\times 2^K$ to obtain the classical information of the compressed state.
-Note that for simplicity, here we only focus on the ideal case with the infinite number of measurements so that the state $\sigma^{(T)}$ can be exactly recorded in the classical register.
+\item The quantum state tomography techniques \cite{nielsen2010quantum} are applied to $\sigma^{(T)}$ with size $2^K\times 2^K$ to obtain its classical description.
+For simplicity, here we only focus on the ideal case with the infinite number of measurements so that the state $\sigma^{(T)}$ can be exactly recorded in the classical register.
 When the measurement error is considered, the likelihood recovering strategy can be used to efficiently find the closest probability distribution of $\sigma^{(T)}$ \cite{smolin2012efficient}.
 Once the classical form of $\sigma^{(T)}$ is in hand, its spectral information can be effectively obtained when the number of latent qubits $K$ is small.
 With a slight abuse of notation, the eigenvalues and eigenvectors of $\sigma^{(T)}$ are denoted by $\{\hat{\lambda}_i\}_{i=1}^{r}$ and $\{\hat{\varpi}_i\}_{i=1}^{r}$ with $r=2^K$, respectively, i.e.,